mullican/rails/guides/source/security.md

 send_file('/var/www/uploads/' + params[:filename])
 ```

 Passing "../../../etc/passwd" as the filename will allow the attacker to download the server's user list.
 Again, this sort of vulnerability is most easily avoided by filtering the input against a character whitelist.
-Better still is to keep the filename out of the HTTP request entirely; if the request contains only the ID of a database record which contains the actual filename, the system is far less susceptible to manipulation.
+Better still is to keep the filename out of the HTTP request entirely; if the request contains only the ID of a database record, which itself contains the actual filename, the system is far less susceptible to manipulation.

 Administrative Interfaces
 -------------------------